evandor/skysail-wiki/how_to_create_a_new_bundle.md

 to be done

-#### Testing
+#### Testing the new application

 Add the new bundle to a running skysail installation (see here (tbd)); you should find a new entry in the *Applications* menu; clicking on it, though, will give you a *404 Not Found* error, as there are no routes defined yet which will deal with requests to this application.
+So, let's create such a route.

+### A first route in our new application

+Routes are specific classes which are connected to URI-patterns, meaning that accessing a matching URI will route the request to the attached class.
+To be more specific:

+Let's define a URI-pattern like this